Industry News July 2020

 New Creative Group announced the development of a new cultural precinct for Tasmania, valued at $90 million.
 The new Launceston Creative Precinct centres around an education facility for a next generation of digital creators, hoping to drive new creative economies to regional Australia.

 The 11th edition of Pause Festival will be held in February 2021 as a hybrid event, featuring a program of online and in-person experiences.

 Tasmania’s award-winning arts and cultural festival, The Unconformity, has announced the appointment of Kate Harrison as the organisation’s General Manager.

 The Take Over!
-Festival has announced the 10 commissioned artists chosen for the 2020 programme.
+Festival has announced the 10 commissioned artists chosen for the 2020 program.
 Congratulations to Brian Lipson and Mark Wilson, Marcus Ian McKenzie, Govind Pillai and Raina Peterson, David Williams, Joey Bray, Jonathan Homsey, with Maggie Zhu and Maggie Chen, Moira Finucane, Soreti Kadir,Kate Hood and Casey Jenkins.

 Sydney Fringe has announced it will be participating in the inaugural Global Fringe program.
 The digital platform will feature five Sydney produced and eight international events, and has been developed in partnership with Brighton Fringe, New Zealand Fringe, Stockholm Fringe, San Diego, and Hollywood Fringe.